DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Introduction

 Second, we introduce social bias evaluation for text-to-image generation models.
-Recent work has reported that there are social biases in vision-and-language datasets and models learned from them~\cite{ross-etal-2021-measuring,Birhane2021MultimodalDM}.
-We present an evaluation of whether models trained on such datasets show bias when generating images from text.
-For this, we generate images from a set of words that should not be related to a specific gender or skin tone (e.g., smart person, pretty person).
-Then, with automated and human evaluation, we classify the generated images into gender and skin tone categories~\cite{Monk_Skin_Tone_Scale}.
-We quantify the biases by computing the variance of the detected gender/skin tones.
-Our variance-based quantitative study shows that recent text-to-image models learned social (gender and skin tone) biases when generating images from some text prompts (\eg, secretary $\rightarrow$ female / plumber $\rightarrow$ male).
-We verify that our automated gender and skin tone detection aligns with human evaluation with correlation scores and agreement rates.
+Recent work has reported social biases in vision-and-language datasets and models learned from them~\cite{ross-etal-2021-measuring,Birhane2021MultimodalDM}.
+We evaluate whether models trained on such datasets show bias when generating images from text.
+For this, we generate images of people with different professions that should not be related to a specific gender or skin tone (\eg, nurse, doctor, teacher).
+Then, we detect gender, skin tone, and attributes from the generated images.
+We quantify biases by analyzing the distribution of the detected gender/skin tones and their relation to various professions/attributes.
+Our quantitative study shows that recent text-to-image models learned certain biases when generating images from some text prompts (\eg, receptionist $\rightarrow$ female / plumber $\rightarrow$ male / female $\rightarrow$ wearing skirts / male $\rightarrow$ wearing suits).
+For automated gender and attribute detection, we use BLIP-2~\cite{Li2023BLIP2BL} by asking visual questions (\eg{}, ``the person looks like a male or a female?'').
+For automated skin tone detection, we detect faces from images with FAN~\cite{bulat2017far} and estimate illumination and facial albedo with TRUST~\cite{Feng:TRUST}.
+Then we calculate Individual Typology Angle (ITA)~\cite{ITA1991} and find the closest skin tone in the MST scale~\cite{Monk_Skin_Tone_Scale}.
+Our final automated detection methods are highly correlated with human evaluation.

-Our contributions can be summarized as follows: (1) We introduce \skilldata{}, a diagnostic dataset and evaluation toolkit for text-to-image generation models that allows carefully controlled measurement of the three fundamental visual reasoning skills.
-We show that recent models perform object recognition better than object counting and spatial relation understanding, while there still exists a large room for improvement across all models and skills.
-(2) We introduce a gender and skin tone bias assessment based on automated and human evaluation.
+Our contributions can be summarized as follows: \textbf{(1)} We introduce \skilldata{}, a diagnostic evaluation dataset for text-to-image generation models, which allows carefully controlled measurement of the three fundamental visual reasoning skills.
+We show that recent models are relatively good at object recognition (generating a single object) skill, but a large gap exists between the performance of recent models and the upper bound accuracy in object counting and spatial relation understanding skills. \textbf{(2)} We introduce a gender and skin tone bias assessment based on automated and human evaluation.
 We show that recent models learn specific gender/skin tone biases from web image-text pairs.